- Share this article on Facebook

 - Share this article on Pinit

 This story first appeared in the July 25 issue of The Hollywood Reporter magazine.

 ABC Family is looking to tighten its viewership focus.
 On the heels of the July 8 exit of Kate Juergens — a top architect of the network’s millennial brand — and a restructuring under new chief Tom Ascheim, the network known for teen smash Pretty Little Liars wants to age up how it is perceived and lure more 20-somethings.
 ABC Family’s median viewer is 29, which dips to 25 for original programs.

-Year to date, ABC Family is up 1 percent in total viewers (1.1 million, live-plus-7), but its gross ad revenue dipped from $523.4 million in 2012 to $515.7 million last year, per SNL Kagan (though it will top both in 2014).
-“Our network feels less young adult than we want it to,” Ascheim says.
+Year to date, ABC Family is up 1 percent in total viewers (1.1 million, live plus 7) but its gross ad revenue dipped from $523.4 million in 2012 to $515.7 million last year, per SNL Kagan (though it’ll top both in 2014).
+“Our network feels less young adult than we want it to,” he says.
 “What we want is greater audience concentration, more than we really want to move the average.”